Callum-OP/Piano-Teacher/README.md

 Saving entered music notes into music.json?
 Maybe make it downloadable and then can be entered later to access saved music pieces in the preset list.

 ## Issues
+--- Timeline bar ---
+On mobile the css is a bit wide.
+At the end of hungarian dance the last two notes are stuck in place, perhaps the timeline pauser ends too suddenly?

 --- Dark mode ---
 The colours and layout on dark mode on some mobile browsers does not look right compared to the intended look.